substance/legacy-docs/substance/tutorial/content.md

 ## Procedure

-Using the surface is really easy.
+Using the Substance Surface is really easy.
 The first thing to do is constructing a `Substance.Article` based on our JSON input.

     var doc = Substance.Article.fromSnapshot(loremIpsumDoc);